-Although resource consent is probably not needed for maintenance, such as trimming or removing dead branches, it’s best to check first.
+Although resource consent is probably not needed for maintenance, such as trimming or removing dead branches, it is best to check first.

-If a protected tree needs emergency work to deal with a hazard to people or buildings, such as a damaged branch that may fall, contact your local council to find out what you can do.
+If a protected tree needs emergency work to deal with a hazard to people or buildings, such as a damaged branch that may fall, you can contact your local council for advice.

-General maintenance work on trees (such as trimming and removing dead branches) must be paid for from your Property Maintenance Grant.
+- general maintenance work on trees (such as trimming and removing dead branches)

-You can't use your 5 Year Agreement (5YA) funding as this is only for capital improvements to buildings and other school facilities.
+The 5 Year Agreement (5YA) funding cannot be used for maintenance.
+It is only for capital improvements to buildings and other school facilities.

 Last reviewed: Has this been useful?
 Give us your feedback